-National animal heath statements are a means by which producers can provide information about the animal health status of their flocks and herds.
+National animal heath statements are a way for producers to provide information about the animal health status of their flocks and herds.
 Buyers should ask for a copy and use the information provided to determine the health risks associated with the animals offered for sale.

 Agricultural Show societies require exhibitors to complete a declaration on the health status of animals participating in shows as part of showground biosecurity and the management of animal health.